Team Little Rock, civic leaders meet for Community Council

 |0

-This work, Team Little Rock, civic leaders meet for Community Council [Image 2 of 2], by A1C Saisha Cornett, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Team Little Rock, civic leaders meet for Community Council, by TSgt Kaitlyn Maricle, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT